phoenixframework/phoenix/guides/up_and_running.md

 ...
 ```

-If we choose not to have Phoenix install our dependencies when we generate a new application, the `phx.new` task will prompt us to take the necessary steps when we do want to install them.
+If we choose not to have Phoenix install our dependencies when we generate a new application, the `mix phx.new` task will prompt us to take the necessary steps when we do want to install them.

 ```console
 Fetch and install dependencies?
 [Yn] n